“I don’t want to get big and bulky. I just want to tone the muscle I already have.”

 The answer?
 All of them.

-The woman in the middle is me, Molly Galbraith, co-founder and owner of Girls Gone Strong.
+The woman in the middle is me, Molly Galbraith, co-founder of Girls Gone Strong.

 The woman on the right is Cara Turnquist, co-founder of Movement Duets.